 Public entities like RAB and RWCA use LSC information to train or teach on the market, write reports and offer extension services.
 At the same time, RWCA utilizes LSC information on reforestation activities, constructing terraces and installing water systems.
 When it comes to land issues, NLA and MINAGRI utilize data in decision-making on issuing land titles, land use plans consolidation, and guidelines.
 The data is also used by MINAGRI to guide decision-making on fertilizer usage and assist farmers to access finances.

-A private entity like MoneyPhone, a digital fintech company, offers digital loan origination to farmers for input acquisition.
+The private entity MoneyPhone, a digital fintech company, offers digital loan origination to farmers for input acquisition.
 To improve service delivery, MoneyPhone utilizes data to enhance digital service provision, identify opportunities, mitigate any emerging risks, and enhance the overall performance of the platform.
-YEAN on the other hand utilizes data to mobilize farmers while VUP uses data to come generate soil and water conservation methods.
+YEAN on the other hand utilizes data to mobilize farmers while VUP uses data to generate soil and water conservation methods.

 Knowledge institutions like MIPC and AgriResearch use data to come up with soil and water conservation measures.
 INES particularly uses the data to come up with soil and water measures, particularly for Irish potato and wheat production.
 The University of Rwanda focuses on soil and water measures for seed production.
 IITA-CGIAR uses the information to do capacity development, support decision making and provide policy recommendations.
 At the